broadinstitute/adapt/README.md

 There is a separate TSV file for each taxon.

 For all cases, see `design.py [SEARCH-TYPE] [INPUT-TYPE] --help` for details on the output format and how to specify paths to the output TSV files.

+### Complete targets

+When SEARCH-TYPE is `complete-targets`, each row is a possible design option (primer pair and guide combination) and there are additional columns giving information about primer pairs and the guide sets.
+There is also an `objective-value` column, giving the objective value of each design option according to `--obj-fn-weights`.
+The rows in the output are sorted by the objective value (better options are on top); smaller values are better with `--obj minimize-guides` and larger values are better with `--obj maximize-activity`.

+When INPUT-TYPE is `auto-from-file` or `auto-from-args`, there is a separate TSV file for each cluster of input sequences.

 ### Sliding window